Professor Aisha Holloway is Co-Chair of SARN.

-Dr Aisha Holloway is Programme Director for the Masters in Advancing Nursing Practice at the University of Edinburgh.
+Aisha is the Head of Nursing at the University of Edinburgh.

-A Registered Adult Nurse she has had clinical experience in General Medicine, Acute Medical Admissions and Intensive Care.
+A Registered Adult Nurse, Aisha has had clinical experience in General Medicine, Acute Medical Admissions and Intensive Care.
 She currently leads as Programme Director for the Masters in Advancing Nursing Practice and is the Convenor of the Athena SWAN assessment team for the School of Health in Social Science.

 Aisha has recently begun a part-time secondment to the Alcohol Policy Team at Scottish Government as an Honorary Nurse Consultant for Alcohol Research and Policy.
 In addition, she has been successful in gaining a Florence Nightingale Leadership Scholarship which will provide a bespoke programme of strategic leadership development.
 The focus of the Scholarship will be on exploring and developing polictical and strategic leadership in nursing.
 Aisha will visit Cognress, Washington DC, USA as part of the Scholarship working with Nurse leaders in the USA around this area.

 Aisha’s academic and research interests include the development and promotion of evidence-based public health practice focusing on reducing alcohol-related risk and harm.
 In addition she has a keen interest in alcohol education and training from a health related workforce development perspective and has been a member of the Department of Health Alcohol Policy Team Workforce Training Group.